Wednesday, April 1, 2026

 April 1 might be a foolish day to start planting a garden in Zone 5a, but I have a greenhouse.
 I was shooting for today to start a few things in the greenhouse and get the season underway, but I look out the window at an expanse of white, and the low last night was in the 20s.
 I'll give it a couple more days and plug in the heater on Saturday the 4th.
 We will still have some lows in the high 20s and low 30s for the next few weeks, but the inevitable temperature trend is upward.

-The start will include the time-honored "Moving the mint and rosemary plants that have taken over the garage closet."
-That is followed by the ceremonial "Planting of the Onions," about 75 sets.
+Saturday will be a day of pageantry.
+The procession will proceed one mile down Highway 78 with the theme, "Moving the mint and rosemary plants that have taken over the garage closet."
+And by procession I mean me in my truck.
+That is followed by the time-honored ceremony "The Planting of the Onions," about 75 sets.
+(Actually it won't be "time-honored" until next year because this is the first year.)
 Then there will be the commemorative "Plug in the heater."
 Very solemn and moving.

 I'm going to move all seed starting operations out of the garage and into the greenhouse.
-I just got six lovely/sturdy Epic 6-cells.
+I just got six sturdy Epic 6-cells.
 Eric, I mean Kevin, and Jacque pitch them on their Epic Gardening YouTube channels and I know I will love the giant drainage hole when I'm removing seedlings.
 It usually is difficult to get sprouts out of the thin plastic starters I have been using all winter.
 I will be using the Epics when I can and will put them on the heat mats when appropriate.

 Near-term schedule: